 Corporate image case study: Keds

-Shoe manufacturer Keds started making shoes in 1916, creating the very first mass-marketed sneaker.
-Through the years, it became a staple in athletic culture, hip-hop culture, punk culture, and pop culture; Marylin Monroe, Jackie Kennedy, Katharine Hepburn, and every cheerleader wore these sneakers.
-The brand’s heigh day was in the 1980s when all the Dirty Dancing happened on Keds.
+Shoe manufacturer Keds began making shoes in 1916, creating the very first mass-marketed sneaker.
+Through the years, the shoes became a staple of athletic and pop culture.
+They were adopted by numerous celebrities including Marylin Monroe, Humphrey Bogart, Jackie Kennedy, and Katharine Hepburn.

-Unfortunately, that’s where the brand stayed.
-Its popularity faded together with 80s mullets, neon colors, and big hair.
-Keds' corporate reputation was intact, but their image became dated and stale.
-They still made the same shoes, but instead of being a fashion staple with the cool kids, Keds quickly became irrelevant.
+Unfortunately, times changed and together with 80s mullets, neon colors, and big hair, Keds' popularity faded.
+While their corporate reputation was intact, the product's image became dated and stale.
+The company still made the same shoes, but instead of being a fashion staple with the cool kids, Keds quickly became irrelevant.

-This case study also highlights the difference between image and reputation.
-Keds’ reputation hardly changed, but their image did.
-In fact, the image change was accompanied by other decisions that could be viewed as making a positive impact on the company’s reputation: they moved their manufacturing back to the U.S. and launched an organic shoe line.
+This case study clearly highlights the difference between image and reputation.
+Keds’ reputation didn't change but their image did.
+In fact, the image change was accompanied by other decisions that could be viewed as making a positive impact on the company’s reputation.

 Reputation consulting vs. image consulting